simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 1. [Create an installation media](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer)
 1. Download the [latest EFI folder](https://github.com/simprecicchiani/ThinkPad-T460s-macOS-OpenCore/releases) and copy it into the ESP partiton
 1. Change your BIOS settings according to the table below
-1. Boot from the USB installer (F12 to choose boot volume) and [start the installation process](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#booting-the-opencore-usb)
+1. Boot from the USB installer (press `F12` to choose boot volume) and [start the installation process](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#booting-the-opencore-usb)

 | Menu     |                   |                                 | Setting     |
 |----------|-------------------|---------------------------------|-------------|